Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Model and observation of inertial waves

 \begin{assumption} Viscosity and density are radially symmetric, i.e.\ $\gamma=\gamma(r)$ and $\rho_0=\rho_0(r)$.
 The fluid is strongly stratified in the sense that the radial motion $u_r$ and its derivatives are small compared to the horizontal components $u_\phi,u_\theta$. \end{assumption}

-Due to this assumption, we can neglect the first column of the matrix in Eq.~\eqref{eq:PDE_spherical_coo}, and the application of $\Rco(\rv)\Rco(\rv)^{\top}$ ``kills'' the first row of this matrix (the first element of the vector in \eqref{eq:PDE_spherical_coo} may be balanced by $\diffq{p'}{r}$).
+Under this assumption, one can neglect the first column of the matrix in Eq.~\eqref{eq:PDE_spherical_coo}, and the application of $\Rco(\rv)\Rco(\rv)^{\top}$ \enquote{kills} the first row of this matrix (the first element of the vector in \eqref{eq:PDE_spherical_coo} may be balanced by $\diffq{p'}{r}$).
 Therefore, we are left with the matrix